micaelacq/Papago/README.md

 ### Standalone GitHub Page
 Just goo to https://micaelacq.github.io/Papago an you can use Papago out of the box.

-For different languages, you can add a lang param.
+For different languages, you can add a language paramater.
 Following languages are supported:
 - https://micaelacq.github.io/Papago/?lang=fr (french: default)
 - https://micaelacq.github.io/Papago/?lang=de (german)
 - https://micaelacq.github.io/Papago/?lang=en (english)